jimbaker/socket-reboot/README.md

 =======================

 Netty does not directly support reading from a socket, as needed by `socket.recv`.
-Instead any code needs to override `ChannelInboundHandler.channelRead`, then do something with the received message:
+Instead any code needs to implement a handler, specifically overriding `ChannelInboundHandler.channelRead`, then do something with the received message:

 ````python
     def channelRead(self, ctx, msg):